Our Parish History

 Our church had its beginnings on 9 June 1839 when Methodist missionaries conducted Wellington’s first service of Christian worship at Te Aro Pa.
 The spot is marked by a memorial stone in Te Aro Park (at the corner of Taranaki, Manners and Dixon Streets).
 The first church was built there and later churches were built on the property at the corner of Manners and Cuba Streets.
 Part of this site (Te Aro Court) still belongs to Wesley Church.
 The last of the Manners Street churches was destroyed by fire in June 1879 and this led to the purchase of the acre in Taranaki Street and the building of the present church.

 The church, designed by Thomas Turnbull, was opened on 14 March 1880 and the name, Wesley Church, adopted a week later.
 The interior of the church was remodelled to its present form in 1962-63.
 Further restoration was carried out after fire severely damaged the front of the church in January 1982.
+The church was closed following the Parish service of Holy Communion of Sunday 3rd November 2019 for extensive seismic strengthening.
+The church was reopened at Easter 2021.

 Today, as well as providing for the varied activities of all the congregations, the property houses Wesley Community Action, the Wesley Counselling Service, SPELD (Supporting People Who Learn Differently), as well as Café Panama on the Taranaki Street frontage.